 …. they’re not confident in their accounting systems.

-That said, this survey does, in fact, prove a point: there are many legacy systems still out there, making it no wonder that there’s a lack in confidence.
+That said, this survey does prove a point: there are many legacy systems still out there, making it no wonder that there’s a lack of confidence.
 With that, we put together a short list of vendors (names withheld) that we consider to have legacy systems (with a certain amount of humor added, however, the points raised are all 100% true).
-Using a common sense definition of legacy, the systems listed below are antiquated because they use obsolete technology platforms and because little to no new functionality has been added to keep the systems up to date with a changing industry and regulatory environment.
+Using a common-sense definition of legacy, the systems listed below are antiquated because they use obsolete technology platforms and because little to no new functionality has been added to keep the systems up to date with a changing industry and regulatory environment.
 Here we go:

 1 – the portfolio accounting vendor with the flat file database format that makes its money selling upgrades to a SQL database-based version (though not all of it is even SQL!)